bitomule/Blog/Content/posts/running-a-website-from-your-qnap-nas.md

 ---
+title: Running a website from your Qnap NAS
 date: 2019-03-09 08:44
 tags: Web, NAS
 excerpt: The first proper post of the blog is something I don't do frequently: playing with the web.
 In this post, I'll explain how after some hours I got the blog running with a custom domain and SSL using docker in a qnap NAS.
 The process should work on any NAS (with Synology it could be even easier) but I'll explain it using the Qnap process.
 ---

-# Running a website from your Qnap NAS

 The first proper post of the blog is something I don't do frequently: playing with the web.
 In this post, I'll explain how after some hours I got the blog running with a custom domain and SSL using docker in a qnap NAS.
 The process should work on any NAS (with Synology it could be even easier) but I'll explain it using the Qnap process.